 - This is in addition to an SPF 30+ sunscreen used daily, as it is imperative you stay out of the sun as much as possible.

-- Redness is common for a couple hours to a couple days after treatment.
+- Redness is common for a couple of hours to a couple of days after treatment.
 The redness is a natural response and usually disappears within a few hours.
 In some cases it can last longer, but unlikely to last more than two days.
 Regular application of a daily moisturiser will improve recovery time.

-- Until redness has completely subsided, avoid performing activities that that cause excessive perspiration until the area has improved.
+- Until redness has completely subsided, avoid performing activities that cause excessive perspiration until the area has improved.

 - Avoid swimming pools and spas treated with chemicals or chlorine until the skin returns to its normal condition.

-- You may shower afterwards using lukewarm water, but avoid hot showers until the skin returns to its normal skin condition.
+- You may shower afterward using lukewarm water, but avoid hot showers until the skin returns to its normal skin condition.
 Wash the treated area gently with mild, unscented soap and pat dry – do not rub.

-- In the unusual case of crusting or swelling of the skin, apply the recommended cream from therapist.
+- In the unusual case of crusting or swelling of the skin, apply the recommended cream from a therapist.
 However, please advise us immediately.
 Do not pick at these areas, as this may result in infection.